frederickbyte/portfolio/content/blog/autonomous-vehicles/index.md

 Car accidents are the major contributor to congestion.
 On highways and interstates, a single two-car accident can halt traffic for hours.
 Autonomous vehicles will substantially reduce the number of hours we spend in traffic because those vehicles will experience significantly less accidents.
 Self-driving cars will also reduce the number of erratic lane-changes made by humans which cause the dreaded [traffic shockwaves](https://en.wikipedia.org/wiki/Traffic_wave).

 # AVs Will Continue To Improve

+We can now say with confidence that autonomous vehicles:

+- are safer than the average human driver
+- will decrease fatalities, injuries, and traffic congestion
+- allow passengers to spend time relaxing or working instead of driving

 Tesla, Waymo, [BMW](https://www.bmw.com/en/automotive-life/autonomous-driving.html), [Cruise](https://www.getcruise.com/), and many other companies are investing billions of dollars into the research and testing of autonomous vehicles.
 Machine learning and neural networks are not longer in the realm of science fiction either.
 Corporations such as [Amazon](https://aws.amazon.com/machine-learning/) have teams dedicated to building and training their networks, which in turn improves the performance of self-driving vehicles.